trevismurithi/react-cleaner/README.md

 ## Features

 - 🔍 **Scan for unused files**: Identify files that are not imported anywhere in your project
+- 🖼️ **Scan for unused images**: Find image files that are not referenced in your codebase
 - 📋 **List all imports**: Get a complete list of all import statements in your codebase with file locations
 - 🎯 **File listing**: List all files in your project
 - 📊 **Table output**: Display results in formatted tables for better readability